ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 - Manage a single connection for multiple VPCs or VPNs that are in the same Region.
 - Advertise prefixes from on-premises to AWS and from AWS to on-premises.

-The diagram above illustrates how the Direct Connect gateway enables you to create a single connection to your Direct Connect connection that all of your VPCs can use.

 ![VPC](https://raw.githubusercontent.com/ealtili/Blog/master/AWS/vpcdeepdive/VPC.png)

 We can peer our VPC with other VPCs directly in a point-to-point fashion either within a region or across to another region.
 So we build our routes on the left hand side.

 Private link private link is going to